The ring of human endeavorBrand Strategy + Identity + Print + Web + Social Media

 Platform for action

-1000 members from 77 countries of PMNCH will meet this December in New Delhi for the fourth Partners’ Forum, which is a biennale event.
-The Partners’ Forum 2018 will showcase six core themes based on their ‘Every Woman Every Child’ policy.
+1000 members of PMNCH from 77 countries will meet this December in New Delhi for the fourth Partners’ Forum.
+The Partners’ Forum 2018 will showcase six core themes based on the ‘Every Woman Every Child’ global strategy.
 Twelve case studies, two from each theme, will drive the program to celebrate their achievements across fields, where the success of each case study is attributed to partners from various sectors.

 Lopez Design is commissioned to work on the Visual Branding for the Forum, having worked on previous Forums.
 This exercise began with creating a memorable identity and communications for the curtain raiser in April where the identity was launched followed by a moderated discussion about the health of women, children and adolescents in India.
 In continuum, we will be creating a host of designs and several manifestations of the identity building up momentum to the main event in December.